Theemim/GeckoPrefsExporter/README.md

 [GPE] excFilterMatches:      N/A
 [GPE] numPrefsForExport:    3171
 ```
-That is from a Firefox 57 Nightly I am testing.
-As you can see, there are many preferences.

-This repository is for pre-first-release work.
-Every version checked in here *should* be functional.
-However, it is under development and may not be bug free.
-Given that it only reads preferences and saves them to a file, the risks of running this should be quite low.
-If you intend to try it, please look over the source code and try it with a [test profile](https://developer.mozilla.org/en-US/Firefox/Multiple_profiles) first.
+Every version checked in here *should* be functional and *should* be bug free.

 [Getting Started](https://github.com/Theemim/GeckoPrefsExporter-Temp/wiki)